Sally Rand: Career

 In 1936, she purchased The Music Box burlesque hall in San Francisco, which later became the Great American Music Hall.
 She starred in "Sally Rand's Nude Ranch" at the Golden Gate International Exposition in San Francisco in 1939 and 1940.
+To advertise for her upcoming Treasure Island Nude Ranch, she organized a stunt on February 17, 1939, wherein lingerie clad women on horses rode down Market Street in downtown San Francisco.

+Rand took an interest in flying due in part to her brief relationship with Charles Lindbergh.
+By 1923, Rand had learned to fly, and she would later receive her pilot's license.
+Rand often flew herself to her performances.
+On August 1, 1939, she reportedly broke the speed record for a light plane flight she made from San Francisco to Reno, completing the trip in 1 hour and 54 minutes.

 In the early 1940s, Rand did summer stock in Woodstock, New York.
 She signed on to star in Rain and Little Foxes whose cast also included Karl Malden.
-He remembered being stressed that she was unprepared and seemed to care more about her costumes, which he admitted were dazzling to the point that he forgot his lines during a performance, than learning her own lines.
+He remembered being stressed that she was unprepared and seemed to care more about her costumes than learning her lines, costumes which he admitted were dazzling to the point that he forgot his own lines during a performance.
 “Her burlesque days were written all over her, especially in her hygiene habits,” wrote Malden in his memoirs.
 “One could assume she rarely bathed, and the college kids who cleaned the rooms at the playhouse confirmed that the tub was never used.
 Instead, she just kept dousing herself with perfume and shoveling on the makeup, layer upon layer, until it began to cake and separate so that you could see the dirt buildup in the creases around her neck.”